About Home Values

 Open the similar properties view

 Click "Find Similar" next to your property.
-The algorithm searches within 10 miles for properties that match yours across 11 weighted factors.
+The algorithm searches within the selected radius for properties that match yours across 11 weighted factors.

 -